Labocine Monthly Issues

 Become a Science New Wave Member

-To be eligible for programming review, you must be a Science New Wave Member on Labocine.
+To be includes for Labocine PRO and be eligible for programming review, you must be a Science New Wave Member on Labocine.
 Learn about the benefits of joining the Science New Wave community.

 Wondering if you are Science New Wave Member?
 Check your Account profile—you’ll see a DNA/genetic sequence (12 letters made up of DNA’s four chemical bases—A, T, C, and G—also known as nucleotides or base pairs) next to your name if you are.